 Checking email, I was alerted - the way 'Sister Mary Elephant' may have 'alerted' me decades ago - that I had "notifications waiting for me on Facebook".
 (Sister: "You're 'Rice Bank for the starving children in India was supposed to have been turned in on Friday.
 Today is Monday!")
 Just when your mind is moving toward a more sensitive, accepting approach, your heart can go into 'attack mode' from people like that.

 Obediently, trepedatiously, I proceeded to Facebook STAT by selecting a message from a writing group on Linked In.
 Once there, that message was interrupted by a warning from Linked In regarding changes they had made in their policies which were still awaiting my approval.
-Compliant by nature and the fear instilled in me by the good Sisters, I raced over to Linked In to address their policy changes
+Compliant by nature and the fear instilled in me by the good Sisters, I raced over to Linked In to address their policy changes.

 Mind you, the only reason I turned the tablet on that day was to better understand the greeting card program I used (merrily/productively) on my old PC so that I could make birthday cards for two of our grandpeeps and work on the photo album that is a special birthday gift for one of them.
 Changes, then, had graduated from 'unsettling' - for me - to my 'bête noire'.